koljah-de/pi-hole-adlists-updater/README.md

-# pi-hole-adlists-updater
+# Pi-hole Adlists Updater

-**This Script automatically updates your local and online Pi-hole adlists.
+**This script automatically updates your local and online Pi-hole adlists.
 Written in bash.
 Uses systemd.**

 ## Requirements